How to Conduct a Panel Interview: 7 Steps for Success

 - An individual whose work product will be intermingled with that of the new hire (i.e., someone in marketing)

 The hiring manager generally acts as the leader for the interview, setting the tone and asking basic questions.
-The other members of the panel may act as the subject matter experts (SME) for areas specific to their skills base, but will mostly help the primary interviewer by asking clarifying questions.
+The other panel members may act as the subject matter experts (SME) for areas specific to their skill base but will mostly help the primary interviewer by asking clarifying questions.

-Keep in mind: A panel or group panel interview is different from simply a group interview, in which multiple candidates for the same position are all interviewed at one time.
-Group interviews are often used by companies in the food service, hospitality, and retail industries that need to quickly hire many employees.
+Keep in mind: A panel interview is different from a group candidate interview, in which multiple candidates for the same position are interviewed at once.
+Group candidate interviews are often used by companies in the food service, hospitality, and retail industries that need to hire many employees quickly.

 Step 2: Prepare Your Team

-Interviewing can be stressful—not only for the candidate, but also for the interviewers.
-Before you schedule a group panel interview, it’s important to properly prepare your team.
+Interviewing can be stressful—for the candidate and the interviewers.
+Before you schedule a panel interview, properly preparing your team is important.
 Consider the following:

-- Share the job description with each of the interviewers, so they become familiar with the requirements of the position before interviewing candidates.
+- Share the job description with each interviewer to familiarize them with the position’s requirements before the interview.

-- Panelists should review the candidate’s resume to become familiar with their background to ask appropriate questions for the role.
+- Panelists should review the candidate’s resume to become familiar with their background and determine appropriate questions for the role.

 - Each panelist should be prepped on which areas of the business they should focus on and, ideally, given standardized interview questions to reduce hiring bias.